hstreamdb/docs/docs/en/guides/reader.md

 - The earliest available record in the shard
 - The latest available record in the shard
-- User specified record location in the shard
+- User-specified record location in the shard

 ## Reader Example

 To read from the shards, users are required to get the desired shard id with [`listShards`](./shards.md#listshards).

+The name of a reader should also follow the format specified by the [guidelines](./stream.md#guidelines-to-name-a-resource)

 :::: tabs